fxamacker/cbor/README.md

 ## Current status

-Oct 7, 2019: `cbor` v1.1 is released for Go 1.12+.
-It passed 10+ hours of fuzzing and is ready for production use on linux_amd64.
+Oct 7, 2019: `cbor` v1.1 is released.
+It passed 10+ hours of fuzzing on linux_amd64 with Go 1.12.

 ## Size comparison